 There is a bike path that leads from the campground into town with picturesque views of Lake Tahoe.

-The campground has 23 campsites with picnic tables, required-use food storage containers, and fire pits.
+The campground has 23 campsites with picnic tables, required-use food storage containers.

 There are showers and restrooms available for registered campers.